curl/everything-curl/intro.md

 insurmountable goal), the curl project will continue to move so there will be things to update here as well.

 This book project started at the end of September 2015.
-I have a basic layout plan for a first "edition".
+I have a basic layout plan for a first "edition", or perhaps I should say I had, because I'm thinking of new sections to add all the time...
 While I have no fixed time schedule for this, my hope is to have something decent by the summer 2016.

 ## The book sites

-**bookcurl.haxx.se** is the home of book.
-It features easy accessible links to read the book online in a web version or download a copy for offline reading using one of the many different versions offered.
+**http://bookcurl.haxx.se** is the home of this book.
+It features easy accessible links to read the book online in a web version or download a copy for offline reading using one of the many different versions offered, including PDF, ePUB and MOBI.

-**ec.haxx.se** is a shortcut to the HTML version of the book.
+**http://ec.haxx.se** is a shortcut to the HTML version of the book.

 **https://github.com/bagder/everything-curl** hosts all the book content.